jbarratt/rpsls/README.md

 # Rock Paper Scissors Lizard Spock Online

-Backend based on [aws example](https://github.com/aws-samples/simple-websockets-chat-app) This [medium post](https://medium.com/@techinscribed/authenticated-serverless-websockets-using-api-gateway-golang-lambda-6e661216638) was also incredibly helpful with a worked example of APIGW websocket handling in go
+Backend based on [aws example](https://github.com/aws-samples/simple-websockets-chat-app) This [medium post](https://medium.com/@techinscribed/authenticated-serverless-websockets-using-api-gateway-golang-lambda-6e661216638) was also incredibly helpful with a worked example of APIGW websocket handling in go.

+The same author's frontend post is probably worth looking at too.
+[RxJS and Redux Observables](https://techinscribed.com/websocket-connection-reconnection-rxjs-redux-observable/?utm_source=medium&utm_medium=Referral&utm_campaign=guest_blogging)

 ## TODO

-* get this into git
-* get go code echoing back using the send API
 * javascript hello world (send a message from node)
 * FE hello world (send a message on click)
 * fix dynamo part of the template (schema'y bits)
 * figure out dynamo real schema
 * do integration test
+* See if lambda could be 128MB instead
+* Add google tracker to app

 ## Rules